We are implementing Suntory Mizuiku-Education Program for Nature and Water to pass down precious natural environment to the next generation.

 Suntory Mizuiku-Education Program for Nature and Water

-Suntory Mizuiku-Education Program for Nature and Water celebrates its 15th year in 2019.
+Suntory Mizuiku-Education Program for Nature and Water celebrates its 17th year in 2020.
 Suntory Mizuiku-Education Program for Nature and Water is a program unique to Suntory designed for the next generation to realize the beauty of nature and importance of water and the forests that nurture the groundwater and to think about what they can do to ensure there is water in the future.
-The program centers on two activities: Outdoor School of Forest and Water and Teaching about Water at Schools.
+The program centers on two activities: Outdoor School of Forest and Water and Teaching Program at Schools.

 *Sponsor: Ministry of the Environment, Ministry of Education, Culture, Sports, Science and Technology, etc.